mikewest/cookies-over-http-bad/README.md

 | 99% | 701-789 | 701-789 |

-Squinting a bit, it seems reasonable to start at somewhere around a year, which falls into a bucket that would have a one-time effect on .
-That would have a one-time effect on ~6.12% of same-site requests, and ~7.3% of cross-site requests.
+Squinting a bit, it seems reasonable to start at somewhere around a year, which falls into a bucket that would have a one-time effect on ~6.12% of same-site requests, and ~7.3% of cross-site requests.
 It's a compromise between a short-enough lifetime to have a real impact on pervasive monitoring and non-secure tracking in general, while at the same time not breaking things like SSO on an ongoing basis (being forced to reauthenticate once a year doesn't seem like a massive burden).

 ### Why base this on creation date rather than limiting expiration?